Estee-Noble/CAPSTONE-Sales-Analysis-Project/README.md

 -  **Order Date**: Timestamp of the sale, allowing for time-based trend analysis.

--  Quantity: Number of units sold per order, used for calculating sales volume and analyzing customer purchasing behavior.
+-  **Quantity**: Number of units sold per order, used for calculating sales volume and analyzing customer purchasing behavior.

--  Unit Price: Price per unit of the product, essential for calculating total sales and assessing product pricing strategies.
+-  **Unit Price**: Price per unit of the product, essential for calculating total sales and assessing product pricing strategies.

--  Total Sales: Total revenue from each transaction (was calculated by multiplying Quantity and Unit Price).
+-  **Total Sales**: Total revenue from each transaction (was calculated by multiplying Quantity and Unit Price).

 ### Scope of Analysis